shoelace-style/shoelace/docs/getting-started/usage.md

 ### Wrapping Components

-You can use [this utility](https://www.npmjs.com/package/@shoelace-style/react-wrapper) to wrap Shoelace components so they work like like regular React components.
+You can use [this utility](https://www.npmjs.com/package/@shoelace-style/react-wrapper) to wrap Shoelace components so they work like regular React components.
 To install it, use this command.

 ```bash
 npm install @shoelace-style/react-wrapper